 Where To Find It

-Finding a clean-out is not always easy.
-In colder climates,they are almost always located inside the house as a protection against freezing, often in a basement.
-You may see a 3" or 4" diameter pipe stub extending out from the slab floor.
+In colder climates, the main clean-out is almost always located inside the house as a protection against freezing, often in a basement.
+You may see a 3-inch- or 4-inch-diameter pipe stub extending out from the slab floor.
 The stub out will have a screw-in plug, which is your main drain access.
 When a clog or stoppage in the main drain line occurs, this will be where you access the line to auger it clear of obstructions.

 In slab homes in cold climates, the main clean-out may be in a utility room or attached garage.
-One way to find it is to imagine a line from a floor drain out toward the municipal sewer lines, which often lie beneath the street.
-In most cases, the main clean-out will be along this line from floor drain to street.
+One way to find it is to visualize a line from a floor drain running out toward the municipal sewer lines, which usually lie beneath the street.
+In most cases, the main clean-out will be located at some point along this line from floor drain to street.

 In warmer regions, the main clean-out is more often on the exterior of the house.
-You will need to carefully look at all sides to the house to find the sewer clean out because there could be more than one, and they can be obscured by landscaping.
+You will need to carefully look at all sides to the house to find the sewer clean-out, because there could be more than one, and they can be obscured by landscaping.
 Often, the main clean-out is set into the ground or a concrete slab, with a hinged round cover.

-Knowing the location of your sewer clean-out before you have to use it can save you time better spent clearing the stoppage.
+Knowing the location of your main clean-out can save you valuable time when a sewer emergency arises.